daxartio/kdbx/README.md

 Options:
   -t, --timeout <TIMEOUT>    Timeout in seconds before clearing the clipboard.
-0 means no clean-up [default: 15] -G, --no-group             Show entries without group(s) -v, --preview              Preview entry during picking -f, --full-screen          Use all available screen for picker -p, --use-keyring          Store password for the database in the OS's keyring
+0 means no clean-up [default: 15] -G, --no-group             Show entries without group(s) -n, --no-interaction       Do not ask any interactive question -v, --preview              Preview entry during picking -f, --full-screen          Use all available screen for picker -p, --use-keyring          Store password for the database in the OS's keyring